Will my work as a Peace Corps Volunteer be sustainable?

 After PST, your first three months in your assigned community are a period of adjustment and integration.
 As a new Volunteer, you are charged with getting to know your new community and becoming familiar with current strengths and challenges at your site.
 At the conclusion of the initial three months, you will meet with your community formally and discuss what they have identified as strengths and opportunities for projects that will address a need.
 This participatory community analysis, with the community’s opinion and needs at the forefront, helps the Volunteer identify best working practices, key community partners, and informs timelines for their projects.

-'We will build all the stoves'
+"We will build all the stoves"

+All 19 eco-stoves had been built with the hard work of a dedicated community group under Cesár’s leadership, with the plan to train more community members.
 “That way, it’s not just me,” he said.
 “More will have the opportunity to make an income, and we can build more stoves.”